-Undergraduate Progression Policies 11-2-07

-Principles Guiding Undergraduate Progression:
+Undergraduate Progression Policies 11-2-07 Principles Guiding Undergraduate Progression:

 - 1. Students must complete the program in 6 years. - 2.
 All NURS Level II courses AND microbiology and nutrition courses (or their acceptable equivalents) must be successfully completed prior to taking any Level III NURS courses. - 3.
-Students are not allowed to take three clinical courses during the same semester, or take 2 clinicals on the same day. - 4.
+Grade of C or better in MICRO 329 or MICRO 328 or CLS 432 and DTC 203 or approved equivalent before starting Level III - 4.
+Students are not allowed to take three clinical courses during the same semester, or take 2 clinicals on the same day. - 5.
 Students in the BSN Traditional program are only eligible to register for courses with the NURS prefix and are not eligible for courses designated with "Department Permission."
-Department Permission courses are designed specifically for the 2nd Degree and RN/BSN students only.
+Department Permission courses are designed specifically for 2nd Degree and RN/BSN students only. - 6.
+All courses in a Level must be completed before progressing to the next Level.
+Exceptions must be made by the Director, School of Nursing. - 7.
+NURS 475 can only be taken in the last semester of one's nursing program.

-5. Course withdrawal
+8. Course withdrawal

 - a.
-Prior to withdrawing from or dropping any NURS course the student MUST confer with 1) his or her course faculty; 2) the BSN Coordinator; AND 3)his or her academic faculty advisor. - b.
+Prior to withdrawing from or dropping any NURS course the student MUST confer with 1) his or her course faculty; 2) his or her academic faculty advisor; AND 3) the BSN Coordinator; - b.
 Withdrawal from courses requires withdrawal from all co-requisite courses at the same time. - c.
-Students withdrawing from nursing courses are not allowed to register for any NURS courses without written permission from the BSN coordinator. - 6.
+Students withdrawing from nursing courses are not allowed to register for any NURS courses without written permission from the BSN coordinator. - d.
 The second "W" from the same course constitutes a permanent dismissal.

-7. Policy for Student Withdrawals from Clinical Courses
+9. Policy for Student Withdrawals from Clinical Courses